WarperSan/ThunderPipe/ThunderPipe.Core/README.md

 [![License](https://img.shields.io/github/license/WarperSan/ThunderPipe)](https://raw.githubusercontent.com/WarperSan/ThunderPipe/master/LICENSE)
 [![Codecov Badge](https://codecov.io/github/WarperSan/ThunderPipe/graph/badge.svg)](https://codecov.io/github/WarperSan/ThunderPipe)

-ThunderPipe.Core is the core logic of every [ThunderPipe](https://github.com/WarperSan/ThunderPipe) product.
+ThunderPipe.Core is the shared logic that powers every [ThunderPipe](https://github.com/WarperSan/ThunderPipe) project.

-## Custom Product

-If the needs are not met with the provided products, it is possible to create custom ones.
-They simply need to reference this package.
-They will have access to everything ThunderPipe.Core has to offer.
+## Building on ThunderPipe.Core

+If the existing tools don't meet your needs, you can build your own by referencing this package.
+Doing so gives you full access to everything `ThunderPipe.Core` exposes.

+> [!TIP]
+> Before building a custom integration, consider [opening an issue](https://github.com/WarperSan/ThunderPipe/issues/new) to describe your use case.
+Your needs may already be on the roadmap, or they could shape a future feature that benefits everyone.

-## Development
+## Architecture

-This section goes over how ThunderPipe.Core is made.

-### Where are the API calls?
+### API calls

-Clients are responsible to communicate with API endpoints.
-They offer simple methods that addresses a single endpoint.

-You can see how requests are made by following how the `RequestBuilder` is used.
+Clients are responsible for communicating with individual API endpoints, each exposing a method that targets a single endpoint.
+To understand how requests are constructed, follow the usage of `RequestBuilder` through the codebase.

-### Why `Models/API` and `Models/Web`?
+### `Models/API` vs `Models/Web`

-Classes in `Models/API` are intended for other program's use.
-They are wrappers around useful data types.
+`Models/API` contains types intended for consumers of this library — wrappers around useful data that external programs work with directly.

-On the other hand, `Models/Web` is meant for internal API calls.
-They are what Thunderstore expects and returns.
+`Models/Web` contains types used internally for API communication — what Thunderstore expects to receive and what it returns.

-### What are Services?
+### Services

-Services are a way to standardize a series of API calls.
-Instead of requiring every other program to orchestrate the procedure correctly, ThunderPipe.Core offers a single method that does it.
+Services standardize multi-step API procedures.
+Rather than requiring every consumer to orchestrate a sequence of calls correctly, a service exposes a single method that handles the procedure end to end.
+This also insulates dependants from changes to Thunderstore's internals, unless the procedure itself changes significantly.

-This also removes the weak link between other programs and Thunderstore.
-Unless the procedure changes drastically, the dependants will not have to change their calls.

-### Why a Service and not a Client?

-Services are meant for a series of calls.
-When looking at certain call, they only require one method.
-Theses will stay at the client level, as they are too simple for services.
+### Services vs Clients

+Services are for multi-step procedures.
+When an operation maps to a single API call, it stays at the client level — wrapping it in a service would add complexity without benefit.